 We believe that changing places changes minds.
 The history of art and literature confirm this and exposure to other cultures awakens a new way of perceiving the world.

 We place considerable importance on the research and preparation towards selecting a study-away venue.
 The department is ready to advise in the making of those choices based on academic justifications, artistic resources, facilities and socially conscientious considerations.
-An informed and knowledgable student is better equipped to benefit from the experience and we encourage close dialogue with your departmental adviser on the rationale of choice.
+An informed and knowledgeable student is better equipped to benefit from the experience and we encourage close dialogue with your departmental adviser on the rationale of choice.

 Your departmental adviser will also help in the transition back to campus life, assess your creative experience, discuss your critical influences and acquired knowledge, and also assist in the process of understanding cultural transitions which you may experience upon return.